phwl/elec3607-lab/labs/lab2-gpio/README.md

 gpiomon - wait for events on GPIO lines, specify which events to watch, how many events to process before exiting or if the events should be reported to the console.
 ```

-Here are some usage examples from the Linux documentation
+Here are some usage examples from the Linux documentation (you need to do
+sudo to get permission to interrogate all the gpio chips whereas
+you don't need to do so for gpiochip6 because we gave global
+access permission earlier)
 ```bash
 petalinux-8GB:~/elec3607-lab/labs/lab2-gpio$ sudo gpioinfo
 gpiochip0 - 4 lines: